davide-almeida/rails_ci/README.md

 # The project
 Hi folks!

-This is a simple and "clean" `Ruby on Rails` project with some gems and `continuous integration`.
+This is a Ruby on Rails project template that contains just a few essential gems and configured continuous integration.

 ## About